No-go theorem based on incomplete information of Wigner about his friend: Details of the main protocols

 It turns out that, the inequalities in {from Eq.~\eqref{eq:class3} to Eq.~\eqref{eq:class7}} also hold if quantum mechanics is assumed.
 Hence, only the inequalities in Eq.~\eqref{eq:class1} and Eq.~\eqref{eq:class2} are nontrivial.

-\subsection{2.
-Details of the cross-section and quantum violation}
+\subsection{Details of the cross-section and quantum violation}

 We use three points $N_0$, $Q_1$, $Q_2$ to determine the plane for the cross-section in Fig. 2.
 The point $N_0$ is obtained in the NS model, the points $Q_1, Q_2$ can be achieved in quantum theory.
-In fact, $Q_1$ is one optimal solution for inequality~\eqref{eq:33322a}, $Q_2$ is an optimal solution for inequality~\eqref{eq:33322b} in quantum theory.
+In fact, $Q_1$ is one optimal solution for inequality~(7) in the main text, $Q_2$ is an optimal solution for inequality~(8) in the main text in quantum theory.
 The exact values of those three points are collected in Table~\ref{tab:points}.

 The point $Q_1$ can be obtained using the state $\frac{\ket{00}+\ket{11}}{\sqrt{2}}$ and the measurement directions

 The point $Q_2$ can be obtained using the state $\frac{\ket{00}+\ket{11}}{\sqrt{2}}$ and the measurement directions